oscal-compass/e2e-demo/README.md

 -----
 -----

-## Demo
+## Demos CNCF OSCAL Compass

+### Demo 1 - CNCF OSCAL Compass: agile authoring

+TBD - demonstrate addition of guidance to catalog repo
+- show & update markdown
+- create PR
+- approve PR
+- create release
+- show downstream PR

+### Demo 2 - CNCF OSCAL Compass: automated compliance posture

-This demo shows how OSCAL Compass can be used for compliance automation.
+This demo shows how OSCAL Compass can be used for compliance posture automation.
 The compliance posture for a subject VM is computed and displayed.

 In preparation, the prerequisite OSCAL documents were created.
 Starting in the `Compliance-As-Code` domain: